 Renee Bowers | Executive Director

-As the Executive Director of the Fair Trade Federation, Renee manages the strategic, administrative, and programmatic aspects of Federation.
-Prior to joining the Fair Trade Federation, Renee built long term, sustainable fair trade relationships with artisan groups around the world.
+As the Executive Director, Renee manages the strategic, administrative, and programmatic aspects of the Fair Trade Federation.
+Prior to joining the FTF, Renee built long term, sustainable fair trade relationships with artisan groups around the world.
 As a buyer at Ten Thousand Villages, she worked directly with producer groups in India, Indonesia, and Sri Lanka to develop fairly traded product, build artisan capacity, and explore the impact of fair trade.

 Renee has diverse experience within the non-profit and crafts sectors, both in the United States and abroad.
 As a Senior Performing Arts Fellow with the American Institute of Indian Studies, Bowers worked closely with traditional puppeteers and puppet carvers in Karnataka, South India.
 Renee has a BA from Earlham College in Richmond, Indiana.
 She also holds a graduate certificate in Socially Responsible and Sustainable Apparel Business from the University of Delaware.

 Chris Solt | Director of Member Education and Events

 As Director of Member Education and Events, Chris’s primary focus is to research, develop, and implement comprehensive educational programs to help fair trade businesses grow.
 Additionally, he drives and coordinates content for member events and facilitates peer mentoring programs.